MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-send-documents-email.md

 ---
 # Send Documents and Emails
-> [!Note]
-> Enhanced email capabilities are available in preview, which means that you can try them out but should not use them in production.
-Preview features give you early access to new capabilities, so you can provide feedback that can help us make them even better.
->
-> If you're new to [!INCLUDE[d365fin](includes/d365fin_md.md)], the new email capabilities are already turned on.
-If you are already using SMTP settings for email, see [Legacy SMTP Settings and the Email - SMTP Connector Extension](admin-how-setup-email.md#legacy-smtp-settings-and-the-smtp-connector-extension).

-You can easily share documents, such as sales and purchase orders and invoices, by email directly from the document in [!INCLUDE[d365fin](includes/d365fin_md.md)]], without having to open an email app.
+You can easily share information and documents, such as sales and purchase orders and invoices, by email directly from [!INCLUDE[d365fin](includes/d365fin_md.md)]], without having to open an email app.

 You can send almost all types of documents as PDF attachments.
 Alternatively, you can set up a report layout that includes information from the document in the email text, along with text that makes the email more friendly, for example, a standard greeting.
 For more information, see [Managing Report and Document Layouts](ui-manage-report-layouts.md). <!--this topic does not mention how to set up a layout for email.
 Need to investigate.-->

 When you send invoices, you can make it easier for customers to make payments through a payment service, such as PayPal, by automatically adding information and a link to the service in the email.
 For more information, see [Enable Customer Payments Through Payment Services](sales-how-enable-payment-service-extensions.md).

-If the **Email** field on the **Send Document to** page is set to **Yes (Prompt for Settings)**, then the **Send Email** page opens pre-filled with the contact person in the **To:** field and the document attached as a PDF file.
-In the **Body** field, you can either enter text manually or you can have the field filled with a document-specific email body that you have set up.

-To enable emails from within [!INCLUDE[d365fin](includes/d365fin_md.md)], start the **Set Up Email** assisted setup guide on the Role Center.
+To enable emails from within [!INCLUDE[d365fin](includes/d365fin_md.md)], start the **Set Up Email** assisted setup guide.
 For more information, see [Set Up Email](admin-how-setup-email.md).

 > [!NOTE]
 > [!INCLUDE[d365fin](includes/d365fin_md.md)]] supports only outbound email communications.
 You cannot also receive replies from within the app.